Sexy1337/InjectorR/README.md

 # InjectorR
-An Old DLL Injector Project
+ - An Old DLL Injector Project
+ - Undetected in SOME games, Not Including EAC, Vanguard, BattleEye Protected Games

+- DeathDay Group